Chiral soliton lattice at next-to-leading order: Numerical results

 Numerical results for the phase boundary using the ``CSL method'' are shown in figure~\ref{fig:PhaseDiag} as the black and red dashed lines for, respectively, $T=0$ and $T=80\text{ MeV}$.
-The fact that the red dashed line lies below the black one indicates that also this latter method confirms that the CSL state is stabilized by thermal fluctuations.
-As a consistency check, note that the dashed and solid lines of the same color (that is, corresponding to the same temperature) meet at points where the domain wall is the LO ground state (the gray line in figure~\ref{fig:PhaseDiag}).\footnote{Here we choose to evaluate both $B_\text{CSL}$ and $B_\text{BEC}$ using values of the parameters $m_\pi$ and $f_\pi$~\eqref{NLOparameters} fixed by NLO matching.
+Also this method confirms that the CSL state is stabilized by thermal fluctuations: the red dashed line always lies below the black one.

+Let us now argue that the two methods described above give consistent results.
+First, note that the dashed and solid lines of the same color (that is, corresponding to the same temperature) meet at points where the domain wall is the LO ground state (the gray line\footnote{Here we choose to evaluate both $B_\text{CSL}$ and $B_\text{BEC}$ using values of the parameters $m_\pi$ and $f_\pi$~\eqref{NLOparameters} fixed by NLO matching.
 This allows for an easier interpretation of the difference between the displayed LO and NLO phase transitions.
-This is in contrast to ref.~\cite{Brauner2017a}, where the physical values of pion mass and decay constant were used to plot the phase diagram.} Specifically, the zero-temperature phase boundaries (black lines) meet at $(\mu,B)=(631\text{ MeV},0.0837\text{ GeV}^2)$, whereas the $T=80\text{ MeV}$ phase boundaries (red lines) meet at $(\mu,B)=(506\text{ MeV},0.104\text{ GeV}^2)$.
-For smaller chemical potentials, each of the dashed lines lies above the corresponding solid line.
+This is in contrast to ref.~\cite{Brauner2017a}, where the physical values of pion mass and decay constant were used to plot the phase diagram.} in figure~\ref{fig:PhaseDiag}).
+Specifically, the zero-temperature phase boundaries (black lines) meet at $(\mu,B)=(631\text{ MeV},0.0837\text{ GeV}^2)$, whereas the $T=80\text{ MeV}$ phase boundaries (red lines) meet at $(\mu,B)=(506\text{ MeV},0.104\text{ GeV}^2)$.
+Second, for smaller chemical potentials, each of the dashed lines lies above the corresponding solid line.
 In other words, along the phase boundary obtained with the ``CSL method'' (dashed lines), the domain wall state has lower NLO free energy than the LO CSL ground state.
 This indicates that the phase transition may indeed proceed via the formation of a domain wall.

 Finally, the dash-dotted line in figure~\ref{fig:PhaseDiag} corresponds to the magnetic field $B_\text{BEC}$~\eqref{BBEC}; this marks the instability of the charged pion spectrum on the CSL background minimizing the LO free energy.
 The corresponding instability for the domain wall background appears at $B=3m_\pi^2$ and is displayed in figure~\ref{fig:PhaseDiag} as the dotted line.
 The fact that the thermal contribution to the NLO free energy of the domain wall diverges for $B\to 3m_\pi^2$ explains why the ``domain-wall-method'' phase boundary at nonzero temperature appears to move towards vanishing baryon chemical potential in this limit.
 We stress, however, that this result should be taken with a grain of salt.
 Namely, such a large deviation of the NLO phase boundary from the LO one hints at a large one-loop correction to the free energy, which may merely signal a breakdown of the derivative expansion of $\chi$PT.